To use a VR headset, your computer must meet the following minimum system requirements:

 The hub can be accessed from a computer, tablet windows, a VR headset PC.

 It may be that when you lose the internet briefly, the hub has figured out that you are connected.
 To solve the problem please restart the hub.

 If this doesn't fix your problem, please contact support who can help you further.

-To invite employees to join you on your hub, log in to your account:
+To invite employees to join you on your virtual campus, log in to your account: